 Unless you live under a rock, you've probably heard something about the giant oil leak in the Gulf of Mexico.
 Y'know, the one that's spewing tons of nasty black stuff into the ocean?
 Nasty black stuff that's going to hurt all the birds and fishes and turtles who call the ocean home.

 If you've never met oil before, let me tell you - the stuff is nasty with a capital N. We had an oil leak here in San Francisco once when a boat crashed into a bridge.
 It was a tiny leak compared to what's happening in the Gulf, but it caused some serious problems.
-I wasn't around yet, but brother Dutch told me all about the
+I wasn't around yet, but brother Dutch told me all about the globs of oil that washed up on our beaches, stuck to his fur and made him feel really sick when he tied to lick it off.

 Dutch was lucky.
 My human scrubbed him with Dawn to remove the oil and they didn't go back to the beach until the oil was gone.
-But what about all the ocean creatures
+But what about all the ocean creatures who live in and around the Gulf?
+They can't just go home and take a bath, then not go to the beach for awhile.

 I feel very sad for the ocean creatures.